“Greater love has no one than this, that someone lay down his life for his friends.” (John 15:13)

 True love is signed with blood.
 True love takes up its cross daily.
 True love dies to sin and self-interest.
 It is put to the test in the daily grind, when I am faced with the choice between what I want and what is good for others.
 It is easy to admire the great Christian martyrs, but it is far harder to follow their example by embracing martyrdom as a way of life.
 What if we treated

 - Ministry as martyrdom.
 Tertullian famously said, “The blood of Christians is seed.”
 It’s sometimes quoted as, “The blood of the martyrs is the seed of the church.”
-The early church did not grow by grasping at power or taking up Caesar’s sword.
+The early church did not grow by grasping at political power or taking up Caesar’s sword.
 It grew by dying.
-Christian ministry should not be viewed as a path to self-fulfillment, but as an opportunity to die for the good of others.
+Christian ministry should not be viewed as a path to self-fulfillment but as an opportunity to die for the good of others.
 As Paul said, “I die daily” (1 Cor.
 15:31).
 Effective ministry is self-sacrificial.
 It’s martyrdom.

 For Christians, love and martyrdom are inseparable themes.
-So this Valentine’s Day, remember the flower-covered skull of St. Valentine.
+This Valentine’s Day, remember the flower-covered skull of St. Valentine.
 And above all, remember Golgotha, the place of the skull, where Christ shows his love for us by dying for the ungodly.
 “Greater love has no one than this, that someone lay down his life for his friends” (John 15:13).